 - gangrene, when an infection causes tissue death

 - foot deformity

-- Charcot’s foot, which alters the shape of the feet as bones in the foot and toe shift or break
+- Charcot foot, which alters the shape of the feet as bones in the foot and toe shift or break

 Sometimes, doctors can reverse complications, such as infections.
-However, others, including gangrene, may lead to permanent physical changes.
+However, other complications, including gangrene, may lead to permanent physical changes.